KittyMcDonagh/kmcd-issue-tracking-project/README.md

 ### **3.1.1 NAVIGATION**

 1. Before logging in, the top navigation bar gives easy access to Home, Login, Register.
-2. After logging in, the top navigation bar gives easy access from all screens to Home, Profile, Logout, Issues List, Add an Issue (client users only),       Ffeatures List, Add a feature (client users only), and the Cart
+2. After logging in, the top navigation bar gives easy access from all screens to Home, Profile, Logout, Issues List, Add an Issue (client users only),         Features List, Add a feature (client users only), and the Cart
 3. After logging in, the footer links give easy access from all screens to the Issues Report and the Features Report